Bryce-Summers/2DBeam_Tracer/README.md

  Every light is really nothing more than an emmisive material, but a point light or circular light is a special case that has an infinite number of outgoing facets.

+Style guide.

+When implementing an interface such as one specified in the ADT folder, put an #@Override Geometry. comment ontop of the function.
+Use _name for private class variables and functions that should not be referenced outside of the class.